Frequently Asked Questions

 Q: How do I register for Kid’s Camp?

 A: Conference attendees with children are encouraged to register for Kid’s Camp when registering for the conference.
-Please check back in June for on-line registration.
+Please check back in May for online registration.

 Q: What should my child have for Kid’s Camp?